robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

 ''''''''''''

 Robot Framework is installed from source using Python's standard :prog:`setup.py` script.
-The script is on the directory containing the sources and you can run it from the command line using any of the supported
+The script is in the directory containing the sources and you can run it from the command line using any of the supported
 interpreters: